-Postal reporting is not automatically sent.
-You will need to log into the campaign in the Business Customer Gateway for each request.
+Campaign reporting may be obtained from the USPS through IV mail tracking data feeds or by logging into the Business Customer Gateway.
 The raw data generally requires a great deal of processing to be usable.

 Web Reporting:

 You can also track web page activity outside the USPS campaign system to evaluate the results of a campaign: